 Do not be fooled by the name, though, as you can enjoy a visit to the Winter Park Resort all year round!

-During summer, you can go on a country or forest hike and see sweeping views of the meadows and valleys.
+During summer, you can hike in a country or forest and see sweeping views of the meadows and valleys.
 If you want to take it up a notch, ride one of the scenic gondolas and go 11,000 feet up above Winter Park Resort.

 The Mile High City

-Denver Colorado is called the Mile High City.
-It is because of the fact that Denver is exactly one mile above sea level.
+Denver, Colorado, is called the Mile High City.
+It is because Denver is exactly one mile above sea level.

 How is it so?

-There are many theories surrounding this well-known fact, and the most recent research suggests that water beneath the earth’s surface has caused a significant change in the North American plate.
+Many theories surround this well-known fact, and the most recent research suggests that water beneath the earth’s surface has caused a significant change in the North American plate.